Day of the week Calculator

 The Julian as well as the Gregorian calendar start from the premise that the year one is the first year after the birth of Christ, i.e. the first year anno domini.
 This means that the third millennium has started on New Year 2001.

 Here you will find information about calculating the day of the week for a date that you have chosen.
-The day of the week is based on the Gregorian calendar.
-The algorithm is based on the everlasting calendar from Theodor Wagner.
-(US/NA).
+The day of the week is based on the current calendar.
+(HK/AS).

 |Home - Ideas and comments: Contact|